ARM-software/astc-encoder/Docs/Encoding.md

 the normal can be reconstructed in shader code based on the knowledge that the vector is unit length.

-To encode this we therefore want to store two input channels and should therefore use the `rrrg` coding swizzle, and the `.ga` sampling swizzle.
-The OpenGL ES shader code for reconstruction of the Z value is:
+To encode this we need to store only two input components in the compressed data, and therefore use the `rrrg` coding swizzle to align the data with the ASTC lumiance+alpha endpoint.
+We can sample this in shader code using the `.ga` sampling swizzle, and reconstruct the Z value with:

     vec3 nml;
     nml.xy = texture(...).ga;                // Load normals (range 0 to 1)
     nml.xy = nml.xy * 2.0 - 1.0;             // Unpack normals (range -1 to +1)
     nml.z = sqrt(1 - dot(nml.xy, nml.xy));   // Compute Z, given unit length

-In addition to this it is useful to optimize for angular error in the resulting vector rather than for absolute color error in the data, which improves the perceptual quality of the image.

-Both the encoding swizzle and the angular error function are enabled by using the `-normal` command line option.
+The encoding swizzle and appropriate component weighting is enabled by using the `-normal` command line option.
+If you wish to use a different pair of components you can specify a custom swizzle after setting the `-normal` parameter.
+For example, to match BC5n component ordering use `-normal -esw gggr` for compression and `-normmal -dsw arz1` for decompression.

 ## Encoding sRGB data